A Novel Joint Angle-Range-Velocity Estimation Method for MIMO-OFDM ISAC Systems: System Model

-where $z(m,i,l)\sim \mathcal{CN}(0,\sigma_\mathrm{s}^2)$ denotes the DFT of the AWGN $\widetilde{z}(m,i,lT +\tau)$ during the $l$-th OFDM symbol.
-For conciseness, in (\ref{established_echo_model}) we respectively define the transmit steering vector $\mathbf{a}(\omega)$, and the digital frequencies related to the DoD with respect to transmit antennas, the DoA with respect to receive antennas, the range and the velocity of the $q$-th target as
+{As shown in Fig. \ref{system model fig}, the baseband analog signals (\ref{simplified received baseband echo signal}) are first processed by ADCs with sampling frequency $F_\mathrm{s} \triangleq N_\mathrm{s}\Delta f$, and the CP is removed from the digital samples.
+The resulting sampled echo signals for the $l$-th symbol-slot can be written as \be \widehat{y}(m,j, l)\triangleq \widetilde{y}(m,lT+j/{F_\mathrm{s}}+T_\mathrm{cp}), \ee where $j=0,\ldots,N_\mathrm{s}-1$ is the sample index.
+After serial-to-parallel conversion and application of an $N_\mathrm{s}$-point DFT along the sample index dimension}, the echo signals are finally be obtained.
+The corresponding mathematical expression for the echo signal received by the $m$-th receive antenna on the $i$-th subcarrier is acquired by substituting expressions (\ref{transmitted signal}) and (\ref{simplified received baseband echo signal}) into (\ref{ISI free part}) and performing the DFT: \nid {where $z(m,i,l)\sim \mathcal{CN}(0,\sigma_\mathrm{s}^2)$ denotes the DFT of the AWGN.
+For conciseness, in (\ref{established_echo_model b}) we respectively define the digital frequencies related to the angle, range, and velocity of the $q$-th target as}

-For radar sensing functionality, in this paper we focus on estimating the angle-range-velocity information of the targets based on the received echo signal $y(m,i,l)$ in (\ref{established_echo_model}).
-The angle $\theta_q$, the range $d_q$, and the velocity $v_q$ of the targets are determined by the digital frequencies $\omega_\text{r}(\theta_q)$, $\omega_\mathrm{d}(d_q)$, and $\omega_\mathrm{v}(v_q)$, respectively.
-We note that radar target parameter estimation is performed during one CPI using the data cube of received echo signals as modeled in (\ref{established_echo_model}), which can be visually illustrated as in Fig. \ref{estimation process}.
-It is clear that the data cube consists of three dimensions, i.e., the spatial-delay-Doppler dimensions that are related to the receive antennas, the carriers, and the OFDM symbols, respectively, from which we attempt to extract the angle-range-velocity information of potential targets.
-However, we observe that the sinusoidal functions with angle/range/velocity-dependent digital frequencies are multiplied by the signal-dependent coefficients $\mathbf{a}^H(\omega_\text{t}(\theta_q))\mathbf{x}_i[l]$, which are determined by the transmitted dual-functional signals and the DoDs of potential targets.
-Therefore, the angle-range-velocity information cannot be directly extracted from the data cube via typical spectrum analysis.
-In order to tackle this difficulty, we propose a novel joint angle-range-velocity estimation method to remove the influence of the signal-dependent coefficients and fully exploit the data cube to improve the parameter estimation performance.
+{In this paper, we focus on the radar sensing problem of estimating the angle-range-velocity parameters of the targets based on the received echo signals in (\ref{established_echo_model}) within one CPI.
+We see from expression (\ref{established_echo_model b}) that the target angle, range, and velocity are determined by the complex sinusoids of digital frequencies $\omega_\text{r}(\theta_q)$, $\omega_\mathrm{r}(R_q)$, and $\omega_\mathrm{v}(v_q)$, respectively.
+However, these sinusoidal functions are multiplied by the signal-dependent coefficient $\mathbf{a}^H(\theta_q)\mathbf{x}_i[l]$, which changes with the transmitted signals and the target AoDs to be estimated.
+Thus, the target parameters cannot be directly extracted by performing spectral analysis on (\ref{established_echo_model}).
+In order to tackle this difficulty and improve the parameter estimation performance, we propose a novel joint angle-range-velocity estimation method to remove the influence of the signal-dependent coefficients and fully exploit the received echo signals during one CPI.}